 12pm - 12:45pm

-To celebrate the launch of their new monograph – written by Graeme Brooker with a forewords Michael Marriott and Peter Higgins – Adam Brinkworth and Kevin Brennan discuss the award-winning practice and chart how it has grown from a small workshop in East London into a globally renowned design and architecture studio, with clients ranging from Converse to All Saints.
+To celebrate the launch of their new monograph – written by Graeme Brooker, with forewords from Michael Marriott and Peter Higgins – Adam Brinkworth and Emma Wynn discuss the award-winning practice and chart how it has grown from a small workshop in East London into a globally renowned design and architecture studio, with clients ranging from Converse to All Saints.

 1pm - 1:45pm